brainlife/docs/docs/tutorial/prf-mapping.md

 1. Once the app is finished running, view the results by clicking the 'eye' icon next to the 'prf' tagged output.
     * Choose the 'PRF' viewer
 -->
-**If you're happy with the results, then you have successfully finished mapping visual function data (pRF) using both an atlas-based mapping method!
+**If you're happy with the results, then you have successfully finished mapping visual function data (pRF) using an atlas-based mapping method!
 You're now ready to move onto the next tutorial: diffusion MRI preprocessing!**